Religious Education

 - Supporting their development as well-rounded individuals who can contribute positively to their communities and the wider world.

-Why study GCSE Religious Studies?
+Why GCSE Religious Studies?

 Description of the course

-- Beliefs
+- Beliefs and teachings

-- Beliefs
+- Beliefs and teachings

-- Crime and Punishment
+- Relationships and Families

-- Peace and Conflict
+- Religion, Peace and Conflict

-How the course is assessed?
+How is the course assessed?

-- Written examination 1hour and 45 minutes
+- Written examination: 1 hour 45 minutes

 - 50% of the qualification

-- Written examination 1hour and 45 minutes
+- Written examination: 1 hour 45 minutes

 - 50% of the qualification